facetious (adjective)§

 Products and companies that employ newly developed digital and online technologies in the banking and financial services industries.
 A business that uses or creates such technologies.
 (MW)

-Abbreviation for financial technology: The business of using technology to offer financial services in new ways.
+Abbreviation for financial technology, the business of using technology to offer financial services in new ways.
 (CD)

 Digital technology used to support banking and financial services.
 (CDC)